Retired

 • McLaren Current/Last Team

-Juan Pablo Montoya, born on 20 September 1975, competed in Formula One from 2001 to 2006.
-He is notably the first and only Colombian driver to have raced in a Formula One Grand Prix.
+Juan Pablo Montoya competed in Formula One from 2001 to 2006.
+He is the first and only Colombian driver to have raced in a Formula One Grand Prix.
 Montoya achieved success with both the Williams and McLaren teams, securing victories for both constructors.
-After retiring from Formula One, he transitioned to the NASCAR series, competing until 2013, before returning to the IndyCar series in 2014.
+After retiring from Formula One, he moved to the NASCAR series, competing until 2013, before returning to the IndyCar series in 2014.

 NationalityColombian